KathleenDollard/DragonFruit2/ReadMe.md

 ## Notes on docs

 Unfortunately, the docs are not up to date as the system is evolving relatively rapidly.
 (The overview)[docs/__Overview.md] gives an idea of project thinking and [this design document](docs/DesignOverview.md) gives a view of what the individual pieces are intended to do.
+The [sequence diagram](docs/DesignGraphs.md/#sequence-diagram) will probably be helpful in understanding how the system fits together.

 This `ReadMe.md` file is also being kept up to date.